 BONUS: Check out our guide to communicating with manufacturers and suppliers (including email scripts you can use!)

 This is something you might not think about until business is booming.
-When you’re just getting started with your clothing line, you’re probably focussed on getting your first order and making sales.
+When you’re just getting started with your clothing line, you’re probably focused on getting your first order and making sales.
 But what happens if business goes better than expected, and your clothing sells out quickly?
 Can you rely on your manufacturer to produce your clothing quickly and at a greater capacity moving forward?
 This is why you should ask your supplier about their production capacity.
 Make sure they have the ability to notch it up if needed.
 Also ask about turnaround time or lead time, meaning how long it takes the manufacturer to fulfill your order.
 You don’t want to have to wait weeks or months for an order, missing out on potential customers and sales in the process.

 Unfortunately, this isn’t something you can ask a manufacturer in an email and take their word on.
 However, you can do your own research by reading reviews of the manufacturer online, visiting the factory (if possible), and ordering samples.
 Remember that the quality of your garments determines your reputation, so you want to be sure that your manufacturer produces clothing to a high standard.
 You will be better off paying a slightly higher price for higher quality goods than risking your reputation just to save a few dollars.